pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 number
 ```

-The ID number for the associated instance
+ID number for the instance

 ## MapID